Abcfinite/baby-journal/libs/adapters/bet-adapter/README.md

 - WTA
   - when player 28 years and older then high risk against below 25 years although has higher ranking

+- play against the odds only if :
+  - historically player lost at least 2x to player with lower / no ranking

 ## Tennis how to compare player with previous match